gohugoio/hugo/content/variables/page.md

 `config`.

 `.Lastmod`
-: the date the content was last modified (i.e. from `lastmod` in the content's front matter)
+: the date the content was last modified; `.Lastmod` pulls from the `lastmod` field in a content's front matter.
+If `lastmod` is not set, Hugo will default to the `date` field.
+See also `.ExpiryDate`, `.Date`, and `.PublishDate`.

 `.LinkTitle`
 : access when creating links to the content.
 If set, Hugo will use the `linktitle` from the front matter before `title`.

 `.Next`
-: pointer to the following content (based on `publishdate` in front matter).
+: pointer to the following content (based on the `publishdate` field in front matter).

 `.NextInSection`
-: pointer to the following content within the same section (based on `publishdate` in front matter).
+: pointer to the following content within the same section (based on `publishdate` field in front matter).

 `.OutputFormats`
 : contains all formats, including the current format, for a given page.
 Can be combined the with [`.Get` function](/functions/get/) to grab a specific format.
 (See [Output Formats](/templates/output-formats/).)